Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Conceptual Approach

 \subsection{Backdoor Model Detection}

 Neural Cleanse~\cite{wang2019neural} is a method to detect backdoors in deep image classification models.
 This method works by attempting to reverse-engineer a trigger pattern and calculating an anomaly score for each class based on the trigger's norm.
 The trigger, represented as $T^*$, is added to an image using an operation such as element-wise addition, represented by $\oplus$.
-The goal of Neural Cleanse is to update the trigger through an optimization loop and make the model misclassify any image into a target class when adding a trigger.
+Neural Cleanse aims to update the trigger through an optimization loop and make the model misclassify any image into a target class when adding a trigger.
 A high anomaly score indicates that the reverse-engineered trigger has a low L1 norm.
 To determine whether an anomaly is detected, the authors suggest using a constant value to threshold the trigger's L1-norm.
-We refer to \Cref{alg:neural-cleanse} in the Appendix for an implementation of Neural Cleanse using our notations.
+In the Appendix, we refer to \Cref{alg:neural-cleanse} for implementing Neural Cleanse using our notations.

 \textbf{Issues with Neural Cleanse.} Using the L1-norm as a measure of anomaly can be exploited by attackers who design triggers with L1-norms above the threshold.
 For instance, natural reflections~\cite{liu2020reflection} create triggers with low perceptual distance from the original image but a large L1-norm distance, allowing the attack to remain undetected even when the trigger is successfully reconstructed.
 Another issue is that Neural Cleanse can get stuck in local minima, rendering it unable to detect patch-based backdoor attacks~\cite{gu2017badnets} it was designed to defend against~\cite{wu2022backdoorbench}.
 Interestingly, this can be linked to the vulnerability of deep models to universal adversarial perturbations~\cite{moosavi2017universal}, a type of adversarial attack optimizing the same loss as Neural Cleanse. \Cref{fig:nc-failure} illustrates this failure case for Neural Cleanse on CIFAR-10 and ImageNet, where it is able to find a trigger with a high success rate for any class, including non-backdoored ones.
+For CIFAR-10, the trigger reconstructed by Neural Cleanse resembles an actual airplane, which causes the model to predict the class 'airplane'.